Gluten-free Chocolate Cake (perfect texture, so quick and easy!)

 Does this gluten-free cake taste gluten-free?

 You can try a different blend, but I can’t guarantee that it would be as good or that it wouldn’t taste gluten-free.
+What you can’t do is use a flour that’s not meant as a direct sub for all-purpose flour.

+Gluten-free baking flours generally aren’t whole grain and contain quite a bit of starches.
 If you want something whole grain and gluten-free, try this Swedish Sticky Chocolate Cake Kladdkaka Recipe.
-It’s incredibly easy to make, gooey and irresistible even with the vegan option.

 Traditional or healthy version

 You’ve got a lot of options with this deliciously versatile cake.
 If you don’t need it to be gluten-free, you could use whole wheat flour to make it healthier or regular all-purpose.
-Trust me, the whole wheat version won’t taste like cardboard because there is so much chocolaty taste to cover up a wheaty taste.

 You can also use regular eggs or chia eggs for a vegan version.